Montessori Practical Life for Babies & Toddlers: Simple Daily Routines

 Young children are naturally drawn to real-life activities.

-→ Best Montessori tools for independent play
+You might also want to read → Best Montessori tools for independent play

-👶 Stage 1: 0–12 Months — Practical Care Comes First
+Stage 1: 0–12 Months — Practical Care Comes First

-Simple routines already lay the foundation:
+Simple everyday moments already begin laying the foundation:

 - wiping hands after feeding